lynnpepin/voxelnet/README.md

 ## Motivation for this implementation

-Why yet-another-implementation of VoxelNet?
-This is because of a widespread problem of code-quality.

-So, secondary goals are to have these qualities:

-1. Functional: Prioritize functional approaches, making code properly modular.
-   (So, layers and models should be ready-to-import with no setup.)
-2. Documentation: Provide sphinx-RTD docstrings for usability and maintainability.
-   (So that each item is clear on how to use it, and so documentation can be built.)
-3. Reasonable defaults: As far as possible, functions / methods should have reasonable default arguments.
-   (To speed-up research and to implicitly provide useful examples.)
+I had too much difficulty using other implementations.

+I want this implementation to:

+1. Emphasize code-quality,
+2. Use pure-Python + Tensorflow, minimizing extra dependencies,
+3. Prefer functional approaches
+4. Use reasonable default arguments to avoid parameter wrangling,
-4. Library-focused: This code should be a "flat library" rather than a "deep system".
+5. Modularity, so this works more like a "flat library" rather than a "deep system",
-   (No arg-parsing, global state, etc. should have to worry you!)
-5. Transparency: Avoid dicts-as-arguments.
-   (Too many projects pass `config.py` or `params` throughout a script, making code re-use difficult.)
+6. Parameter transparency: Avoid dicts-as-arguments.
+(No more `params` or `args` arguments!)

 So, we want our code to look like this: